Use MSAL in a national cloud environment

 Choose the appropriate identities

 Azure Government applications can use Azure AD Government identities and Azure AD Public identities to authenticate users.
-Because you can use any of these identities, you need to decide which authority endpoint you should choose for your scenario:
+Because you can use any of these identities, decide which authority endpoint you should choose for your scenario:

 - Azure AD Public: Commonly used if your organization already has an Azure AD Public tenant to support Microsoft 365 (Public or GCC) or another application.